tomgutman/golden-datasets/scripts/README.md

 # Scripts

-Put here all the scripts to download, extract and format the golden datasets that will be used to to benchmark pipelines
+Preliminary scripts to compute the metrics.
+They are executed from inside the script and setting the working directory as the folder containing the vcf files of the corresponding variant type.